roboav8r/CppND-Capstone-Paint-By-Numbers/README.md

 # Udacity C++ Nanodegree Capstone Repo: "Paint By Numbers"

+This is my original submission for Udacity's C++ Developer Nanodegree program.

 This program segments an image into a smaller subset of colors in a paint-by-number style using OpenCV in C++.
 This is based off of the starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

+# Project Organization

 ## Dependencies for Running Locally
 * cmake >= 3.7